PJAMM’s Bruce Hamilton on Logan Pass West (Going-to-the-Sun Road).

 From Logan Creek to Logan Pass east-bound (uphill) bicycle traffic is prohibited between 11 am and 4 pm.
 Start early!
 It takes about 45 minutes to ride from Sprague Creek to Logan Creek and about three hours from Logan Creek to Logan Pass.

-by Bruce Hamilton, La Quinta, CA
+Climb Summary by Bruce Hamilton of La Quinta, California:

 The Going-to-the-Sun climb from the west is one of the most scenic in the USA.
 The “real” climb starts about seven miles past the end of Lake McDonald, but starting lower just leaves more time for warming up and enjoying some stunning scenery.
-Alternate starting locations are at the east end of Lake McDonald (adds about 400 feet of elevation gain over eight miles) or at the west end of Lake McDonald (adds about 10 more miles along the lake).
+Alternate starting locations are at the east end of Lake McDonald (adds about 400 feet of elevation gain over eight miles), or at the west end of Lake McDonald (adds about 10 more miles along the lake).

 Eight mile mark and elevation 5,800’.

-Cycling Going to the Sun Road West
+Cycling Going-to-the-Sun Road West

 Ride 10.8 miles gaining 3,163’ at 5.4% average grade.